 You don’t need to search for the silent witness within, following the meditation practice will automatically bring you to that experience of the self.
 In time, that state of awareness becomes stronger, more persistent in and out of meditation, until eventually it is there permanently, whether you are awake, asleep or dreaming.

-3. One Minute Breathing Meditation
+4. One Minute Powerful Breathing Meditation

 This is a one-minute breathing meditation that calms you down and connects you to your heart.
 It is incredibly simple and amazingly effective.
 It’s known as Bhastrika Pranayama or Bellows Breath followed by 30 seconds of calm breathing.